santule/protmixy/README.md

 2. **SAE Profile Boxplot**: Boxplot of SAE profile of each intermediate sequence with respect to source sequence for all 15 features (5 common, 5 source_only, 5 target_only)
 3. **SAE Profile Scatterplot**: Scatterplot of SAE profile of each intermediate sequence with respect to source sequence for mean source_only and target_only features

+### PART 4 - CONDITIONING CONTEXT GENERATION

+1. **Embedding Computation**: Compute MSA-Transformer embeddings for all sequences in the full MSA (`FULL_MSA_FILE`).
+2. **Neighbourhood Graph Construction**: Build a KNN graph in embedding space to capture local sequence neighbourhoods.
+3. **Dense Region Detection**: Identify dense clusters of sequences using KNN-based neighbourhood density.
+4. **Dense Seed Filtering**: Aggregate cosine distances within clusters and filter using the `DENSE_SEED_THRESHOLD` parameter to keep only well-supported dense seeds.
+5. **Conditioning Set Selection**: Select representative sequences from the remaining dense clusters as the conditioning context used for pathway generation.

 ## Dependencies